nikeee/wake-on-lan/README.md

 // CIDR-notation number of the network mask int cidr = mask.Cidr;

-var networkPrefix = someIp & mask; // bitwise operation to get the network address (192.168.178.0) networkPrefix = someIp.GetNetworkPrefix(mask); // using the extension method for IPAddress
+var networkPrefix = someIp & mask; // bitwise operation to get the network address (192.168.1.0) networkPrefix = someIp.GetNetworkPrefix(mask); // using the extension method for IPAddress

-// retrieve broadcast address of the subnet (192.168.178.255) var broadcastAddress = someIp.GetBroadcastAddress(mask);
+// retrieve broadcast address of the subnet (192.168.1.255) var broadcastAddress = someIp.GetBroadcastAddress(mask);

-var siblings = someIp.GetSiblings(mask, SiblingOptions.ExcludeUnusable);
+IEnumerable<IPAddress> siblings = someIp.GetSiblings(mask, SiblingOptions.ExcludeUnusable);
 // Enumerate through all IP addresses in the subnet, except network prefix and broadcast (RFC 950, 2^n-2) foreach (IPAddress someIpInNetwork in siblings)
 {